THE1tsdr1ppy/Ye-Olde-Code/Best Of 7th Grade/ReadME.txt

 1. Tralalero Tralala internet browser (Started when meme was funny) Status : UNFINISHED.
 VERY BUGGY.
 2. C# Github based file updater (NOT PRESENT HERE) Status : STABLE
 3. OpenGL Minecraft Clone (One of many attempts...
 Most complete attempt of ours somehow...) status : Unfinished, stable, future updates coming.
+4. Realtime Atmospheric Scattering for Unity 6000 (there are a few issues, will fix sometime...) status : 99% done, stable.

 This is all early source code here for reference.
-Source here won't be updated.
-Might be updated in "Best Of 8th Grade" post next year.
+Source code here won't be updated.
+Future source code will be in the "Best Of 8th Grade" post next year.
+Don't worry!
 Time really does fly.

 Worked on by :
 ROLE               NAME                HANDLE                PLATFORM